fabiocabrini/Helix_IoT_MQTT/README.md

 # Prerequisites

+## Servers

+You'll need two instances and two public IPs to create this scenario by having the Helix Sandbox running on the CSP (Cloud Service Provider) and Helix IoT on the Raspberry/PC or you can create both on a local scenario.

 ## Docker and Docker Compose

 To keep things simple all components will be run using [Docker](https://www.docker.com). **Docker** is a container